stkchan/de-project-dbt/README.md

     dbt source list
    ```

-   Check freshness (optional, works only if you define loaded_at_field in your sources.yml):
+   Check freshness (optional, works only if we define loaded_at_field in our sources.yml):

    ```bash
     dbt source freshness